angulardart/site-angulardart/src/angular/guide/router/appendices.md

 * The resulting path is `/crisis-center/`.

 Take it a step further.
-Consider the following router link that navigates from the root of the application down to the *Dragon Crisis*:
+Consider the following router link that navigates from the root of the app down to the *Dragon Crisis*:

 <?code-excerpt "lib/app_component_4.dart (dragon-crisis)"?>
 ```